Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 Don’t forget to take your classic wooden boat photo before you start walking!

-Getting to Lago di Braies, the Alta Via 1 trailhead, is straightforward — whether you drive from Milan, Bolzano, Cortina or Venice.
-Plan ahead for parking reservations or public transport schedules, especially in high season.
+Getting to Lago di Braies, the Alta Via 1 trailhead, is straightforward.
+Whether you drive from Milan, Bolzano, Cortina, or Venice, planning ahead for parking reservations or public transport schedules is essential, especially in high season.

 Comments